 Hutchins students have also presented at the Hwa Chong International Student Leadership Convention on numerous occasions.

 Student Exchange Program

-Boys from Years 7-11 may apply for an exchange - all exchanges occur the year after the application is made.
-In group exchanges, several Hutchins boys (with or without an accompanying teacher) travel to another school.
-Occasionally individual exchanges may occur, where one student travels unaccompanied to another school to participate in a special one-off exchange arranged by Hutchins and the boy's family.
-If there is a particular school or country you wish to exchange with, Hutchins can assist you in approaching that school or country.
+Students from Years 7 to 11 may apply for an exchange.
+The majority of our exchanges occur the year after the application is made.
+In group exchanges, several Hutchins students (with or without an accompanying teacher) travel to another school.
+Occasionally individual exchanges may occur, where one student travels unaccompanied to another school to participate in the exchange arranged and facilitated by Hutchins and the boy's family.

-GAP exchanges are for boys who have finished Year 12 and who are deferring university entrance by twelve months to experience life at another school.
+GAP exchanges are for students who have finished Year 12 and who are deferring university entrance by twelve months to experience life at another school.

-Further information on the exchange programs offered by Hutchins can be obtained from John Devine, Director of Development.
-Information on the GAP places can be obtained from Sheree Malarski, Careers Counsellor.
+Further information on the exchange programs offered by Hutchins can be obtained from Roger McNamara, Head of Senior School.
+Information on the GAP places can be obtained from the Careers Counsellor.